mirinteractive/website-images/README.md

 This is images for my website :) <br />
-Please visit [miri.kim](https://www.miri.kim/) to explore how it works!
+Please visit [miri.kim](https://www.miri.kim/) to check how it works!